I beg to move,

 There are several recycling initiatives out there, looking at how to recycle different products.
 That is always good to observe and hear about.
 For example, some companies are making efforts to solve their own packaging problems.
 Recently, the huge brand name of Kellogg’s announced a scheme whereby Pringles tubes can be posted to TerraCycle using freepost labels.
 Additionally, Colgate and TerraCycle have announced the launch of a Colgate oral care recycling programme, which is an interesting development.
 At face value, they seem to be good initiatives, but then confusion enters the dialogue.

 Confusion comes by way of Simon Ellin, the chief executive officer of The Recycling Association, who has described the schemes as a fudge that does not solve the issues.
-The statements and initiatives are confusing and contradictory, and they beg the question of whether the organisations are unable to have difficult conversations with each other.
+The statements and initiatives are confusing and contradictory, and they prompt the question of whether the organisations are unable to have difficult conversations with one another.
 Do the Government have to initiate or host talks between these important corporations and organisations to resolve the aforementioned issues?
 I look forward to the Minister telling us whether she hosts any conversations between those organisations.

 I thank the hon.
 Gentleman for his kind comments.
 He has highlighted some of the difficulties with recycling, which I think we understand, but does he agree that, for those reasons, focusing on reducing the amount of plastic used in the first place is better than trying to recycle what is used?